Eslov/RP2040-CE-based-tool-assisted-input./README.md

 You can config the GP2040-CE side pico to your liking.
 And download any software that you need to use for your required purpose.

+If anyone want's to create a software for this tool. feel free to do so.